Anish-Jay/Railway-Reservation/README.md

 # Railway-Reservation
-School level project on railway reservation using java ,designed on BlueJ platform
+This is a school level project on railway reservation using java ,designed on BlueJ platform.